MailToolbox/mail_plugger/docs/usage_of_smtp_and_api_delivery_systems_in_ruby_on_rails.md

 Let's modify the configuration which was defined [here](https://github.com/MailToolbox/mail_plugger/blob/main/docs/usage_of_more_smtp_delivery_systems_in_ruby_on_rails.md).

-Replace a SMTP client with an API client in `config/initializers/mail_plugger.rb`.
+Replace an SMTP client with an API client in `config/initializers/mail_plugger.rb`.

 ## When SMTP client defined first